LorraineB95/Final-ReactProject/README.md

 My final ReactJS Project

-To launch the app clone the repository.
+To download the project, use the command below.
 All the modules already come with the project.
 ```
 git clone https://github.com/LorraineB95/Final-ReactProject
 ```